genglinliu/NTK-study/README.md

 The outputs of a network throughout gradient descent remain close to those of a linear dynamical system whose convergence rate is governed by the eigenvalues of the NTK matrix.
 Analysis of the NTK’s eigendecomposition shows that its eigenvalue spectrum decays rapidly as a function of frequency, which explains the widely-observed "spectral bias" of deep networks towards learning low-frequency functions

+### TODO:
+insert images/plots and more latex formulas about NTK into the doc